ceichhorn2/7SKRNAextraction/README.md

 #Example:

-- Locate and download the example folder in the repository.
+- Locate example input "input.bedgraph" (extracted, piled up coverage and shifted one nucleotide toward the 5'-end) in the repository.
-- Run the python script for the input file.
+- Run the python script for the input file and compare to the output file (output.bedgraph).

 #Description of the output: